mlhubber/mlmodels/rain-tomorrow/README.rst

 ========================

-The weather dataset from R's rattle package was used to train a predictive model, predicting the probability of it raining tomorrow.
+The weather dataset from R's rattle package was used to train a predictive model, predicting the probability of it raining tomorrow based on today's weather observations.

 The training dataset consists of daily weather observations from weather stations across Australia, with a target (aka output, predicted or dependent) variable under the column *target* which has the values of Yes/No indicating if it rained the following day.
-The input variables in the actual dataset include measurements from today like the amount of sunshine, the humity at 3pm, the amount of rain recorded, etc.
+The input variables in the actual dataset include measurements from today like the amount of sunshine, the humidity at 3pm, the amount of rain recorded, etc.

 This pre-built model uses R's *rpart* package to build a decision tree